ChrisAlegria/Counter-Watch/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Deployment
+You can deploy this application on a Flutter-compatible Smartwatch.
+Simply compile the project and load it onto your device.

+## Inspiration and Design
+This project draws inspiration from various sources; however, I do not claim ownership of the design elements used.
+This project is purely for interactive purposes.

+## Development
+This project was developed by `©ChrisAlegria`.
+All rights reserved.
+Unauthorized reproduction or distribution of this project, or any portion of it, is prohibited.